YOU54F/slack-archive-parser/readme.md

 For an archive with multiple channel directories

 ```
 node parseSlackArchive.js input_data/ -a
 ```

-The output is always written to `output_html`.
+The output is always written to `build`.